Tikquuss/lm_grokking/README.md

 python -m src.utils -p ${datapath}/data_train.csv,${datapath}/data_val.csv,${datapath}/data_test.csv -st $st -tc $text_column
 ```

-But this option is not recommended (any deep sanitary check has been done so far).
+But this option is not recommended for the moment (any deep sanitary check has been done so far).

 ## 4. Train and/or evaluate a model (from scratch or from a pre-trained model and/or tokenizer)
 See [trainer.py](src/trainer.py) and [train.sh](train.sh) for all other parameters (and descriptions)